 Playing out sessions are a good opportunity for parents to talk to their children about road safety and the danger of traffic but also to observe what streets could be like if traffic was less dominant and begin to think about ways to slow cars on their street.

 I haven’t got young children and this idea makes me feel excluded from my own street.

 We need to remember that for the vast majority of the time, children may feel excluded from this space right outside their homes.
 A playing out session is just a very small way to redress the balance.
 Organisers should make sure that residents of all ages feel welcome to be out on the street and sessions don’t just feel like family events.
 Equally, no one should feel any obligation to ‘join in’ if they don’t want to.
 At some sessions, older residents or those without children have helped to steward or just enjoyed sitting out, meeting neighbours and sharing memories about their own childhood play experiences.
 Parents may assume that those without young children won’t be interested in being involved, so do make it clear to them if you want to be.
 Your support will certainly be welcome!

 What other benefits are there to playing out?

 As well as safer streets, another key factor in enabling street play is parental permission.
 Parents feel anxious about allowing children to play on the street for all sorts of reasons and often feel unsure about the cultural acceptability of letting kids play out on the street.
 Playing out sessions are a chance for parents to get together and support each others’ desire to let children play out.

-For more information about the benefits of street play, see our 10 Good Reasons.
 To explore the idea of playing out further, and hear what others have to say, see our growing collection of interesting research, or look at some of the books, talks, films and links we’ve got together.